 - Your feet should point to make a beautiful shape.

 - Your hip joint should be able to rotate 180 degrees; each leg 90 degrees.

 - Let’s not lie, you should be slender enough to be carried by your partner.

 - You need to develop good healthy eating habits to get all the energy to train like an athlete.

-However, it is important to note that many ballerinas are slim because of the intense physical efforts ballet training demands.
+However, it is important to note that many ballerinas are slim because of the intense physical effort ballet training demands.

-If you have any questions or opinion about the subject, please leave your comment below.
+If you have any questions or opinions about the subject, please leave your comments below.